Danielle Darrieux: Honors

 For her long service to the motion picture industry, in 1985 she was given an Honorary César Award.
 She continued to work, her career spanning eight decades, most recently providing the voice of the protagonist's grandmother in the animated feature Persepolis (2007), which deals with the impact of the Islamic revolution on a girl's life as she grows to adulthood in Iran.

 Death

-Danielle Darrieux died on 17 October 2017, due to complications from a fall, five months after turning 100 that May.
+Danielle Darrieux died on 17 October 2017, due to injuries from a fall, five months after turning 100 that May.